-The Australian Pro Bono Centre is the centre of leadership for pro bono legal services that aims to grow participation and excellence in pro bono, our unique contribution to closing the justice gap and creating a more equitable and sustainable society.
+The Australian Pro Bono Centre is the nationalcentre of leadership for pro bono legal services, aiming to grow participation and excellence in pro bono.
+This is our unique contribution to closing the justice gap and to creating a more equitable and sustainable society.

 More information on the strategies that the Centre uses to achieve this can be found in its Strategic Plan.

 The Centre does not provide legal advice or legal assistance, or refer individuals to pro bono lawyers.
 Individual case referrals are directed to appropriate legal services, including pro bono referral schemes & organisations which exist in all states and territories of Australia.

 The Centre promotes and supports pro bono as an adviser, advocate, researcher, and resource provider.
 If you need information, advice or assistance in setting up a pro bono program or on any other issue related to pro bono legal assistance in Australia please contact us or refer to our publications and resources.